Identification, Images, & Information

 No Taxon (crassipes species group)

-Species crassipes (Bee Assassin)
+Species crassipes (Eastern Bee Assassin)

 Synonyms and other taxonomic changes

-Reduvius linitaris Say, 1832
+Reduvius linitaris Say 1832

-Herega rubrolimbata Amyot & Serville, 1843
+Herega rubrolimbata Amyot & Serville 1843

 Explanation of Names